As you guys know from my previous post I have stretch marks!

 So why not treat those stretch marks, to help them fade.
 I hate to say this but there is no magic solution to make them completely disappear, but I got you covered with a few ways to minimize them.
 Here’s the thing: I’ve tried a few of these so I can definitely say there are ways to fade them, they aren’t completely gone but they are way better.
 OKAY, with that lets get into it, 5 Things You Can Do To Minimize Your Stretch Marks.

 ▴ Retinol Cream to save the day.
 I’m sure you guys have heard of retinol to treat acne, but it’s gaining more popularity because it’s treats stretch marks as well.
 It is filled with vitamin A that stimulates collagen- which the more collagen the better!
-The trick with retinol is it works the best on the fresh, red stretch marks, that is the key!
+The trick with retinol is to use them on the fresh red stretch marks, that is the key!
 So if you have fresh stretch marks talk to your doctor ASAP if a prescription would be right for you.

 ▴ Microneedling with PRP is gonna sound really intense but don’t let it scare you.
 Basically mirconeedling is punching little holes on both the outer epidermis and the inner dermis layer of the skin.
 The whole goal with this is to trigger the healing response on those stretch marks.